 Researchers from the Department of Internal Medicine and the Department of Cardiology at William Beaumont Hospital reviewed 27 IVC filter migration cases.
-“It was noticed,” the case reads, “that newer retrievable filters… have a significantly higher percentage of filter migration into the right ventricle as compared to the old stainless steel and titanium-based Greenfield filters.”
-They continue, “Similarly, there were also higher percentages of complications and mortality associated with the newer retrievable filters.”
+One case asserts “that newer retrievable filters… have a significantly higher percentage of filter migration into the right ventricle as compared to the old stainless steel and titanium-based Greenfield filters.”
+Another case found “higher percentages of complications and mortality associated with the newer retrievable filters.”

 Although newer filters should be superior, they’re more likely to fracture, migrate, or perforate than older devices.
 Surgeons should promptly remove devices once the risk of pulmonary embolism subsides to avoid unnecessary complications.

 An IVC filter should be your last resort to protect against blood clots.
 If your doctor insists on an IVC filter, remove it as soon as your PE risk subsides.
 In fact, 29-54 days after implantation is ideal.